software-engineering-network/design-pattern-practice/Strategy.Jarrod.TaskSchedulingService/README.md

 I actually enjoyed the simplification of the business logic into two separate pseudo enums.
 I've done the pattern enough that its implementation wasn't a problem - illustrating the point without the code becoming too convoluted was the primary goal.

-I really hate the classic "choose a sorting strategy example" because the end result is the same and it betrays the point of the pattern.
+I really hate the classic "choose a sorting strategy example" because the end result is the same and it obscures the usefulness of the pattern.
 It doesn't matter if you bubble sort or quick sort - the list ends up in the same state afterwards (ignoring stability).
 In my opinion, a better sorting example would be to sort a collection of objects off of a different property (e.g. last name vs first name).

 ## Review (pattern)